You are here

 Onsite storage or offsite storage

 Once you no longer actively use records, it's best to transfer them from busy, crowded office areas to alternative storage.
 You can use commercial or remote records storage facilities if onsite space is at a premium.
 For more guidance on storing records offsite, see our Publication #42, Offsite Storage of Inactive Local Government Records.
-The Archives maintains a list of vendors who store micrographic records.
 If you are from a state agency, you can store records at the New York State Archives Records Center on the State Office Campus in Albany.
 Read our advisory on Using a Data Storage Vendor to learn more about the issues involved in handing over custody and control of data to a vendor or to some other government or agency.

 Proper storage environment

 Choose a clean, secure, and stable environment.
 Ideal conditions for most types of record formats include:

 - Temperature between 65-70º F, with fluctuations of no more than 2 degrees

 - Relative humidity at 35-45%, with fluctuations of no more than 5%

 - Protection from ultraviolet (UV) light, air pollutants, and vermin

 - Protection from damage, disaster (i.e., water, fire), and theft